Budibase/website/content/blog/ai-agents/enterprise-chatbots.md

 For example, we might utilize pre-built integrations for common enterprise platforms, such as Microsoft, ServiceNow, Atlassian, or other tools.
 Or, the bulk of UI-building could be done for us, leaving us to focus on back-end development.

-Take a look at our guide to the top [low/no-code AI agent builders](https://budibase.com/blog/ai-agents/no-code-ai-agent-builders/) to learn more about the tools that are available on the market today.
+Take a look at our guide to the top [open-source AI agent platforms](https://budibase.com/blog/ai-agents/open-source-ai-agent-platforms/) to learn more about the tools that are available on the market today.